groussea/opyflow/ReadMe.md

 OpyFlow : Python package for Optical Flow measurements

-Opyflow is a basic image velocimetry tool to simplify your video or frame sequences processing.
+Opyflow is a basic image velocimetry tool to simplify your *video* or *frame sequences* processing.

-It is based on openCV and VTK libraries to detect good features to track, calculate their displacements by the Lukas Kanade method and interpolate them on a mesh.
+It is based on `opencv` and `vtk` libraries to detect Good Features to Track (GFT), calculate their displacements by the Lukas Kanade method and interpolate them on a mesh.
 This method is sometimes called Feature Image Velocimetry.
-It is an alternative to the classical Particle Image Velocimetry (PIV).
+It is an alternative to the classical cross-correlation techniques employed in Particle Image Velocimetry (PIV).
+Compared to this technique, GFT+OpticalFlow may result in better performance when image qualities are poorer, i. e. when velocity information is non-uniform on images.

-The package contains also some rendering tools built with matplotlib.
-Velocities can be exported (csv,tecplot, vtk, hdf5).
+For flow calculations, the process is mainly inspired by the openCV python sample [lktrack.py](https://github.com/opencv/opencv/blob/master/samples/python/lk_track.py).

-For flow calculations, the process is mainly inspired on the openCV python sample [lktrack.py](https://github.com/opencv/opencv/blob/master/samples/python/lk_track.py).
+The package also contains some rendering tools built with matplotlib.
+Velocities can be exported (csv, tecplot, vtk, hdf5).

 Author: Gauthier Rousseau